 - Place the rolls in a prepared cast iron skillet or a glass baking dish and bake at 375 for 15 minutes.
 Careful not to over cook.

 For the Icing

-- While the rolls are baking, make the icing by adding 4 cups of powdered sugar (confectioner's sugar) to the bowl of a stand mixer.
+- While the rolls are baking, make the icing by adding 4 cups of powdered/confectioner's sugar to the bowl of a stand mixer.
 You can do this by hand if you don't have one.

-- Add 4 tbsp melted butter, 1 cup of milk, 1/8 tsp salt (just a pinch of salt), 2 tbsp maple syrup, and 1 tsp of vanilla extract to the sugar and mix well.
+- Add 4 tablespoon melted butter, 1 cup of milk, ⅛ teaspoon salt (just a pinch of salt), 2 tablespoon maple syrup, and 1 teaspoon of vanilla extract to the sugar and mix well.
 I usually mix it on medium speed until it looks light and fluffy.
 If it's too runny, you can add more confectioner's sugar.